Roger-Federer-Foundation/rff-natural-playgrounds/book/text/0-4-introduction.md

 >
 > **The South African National Curriculum Framework for Children from Birth to Four Years**
 >
-> “Babies, toddlers and young children learn when they play with things around them, what they smell and taste and sound like.
+> ‘Babies, toddlers and young children learn when they play with things around them, what they smell and taste and sound like.
 They also learn by watching other children play.
 They learn by watching what adults do.
-This takes time and adults need to make sure that all children have plenty of opportunities to learn through play, also called active learning.”
+This takes time and adults need to make sure that all children have plenty of opportunities to learn through play, also called active learning.’
 >
 > **The National Early Learning and Development Standards for Children From Birth to Four Years**
 >
 > *   Recognise play as central to achieving early learning milestones.
-> *   Recognises the provision of “opportunities for active play as a universal strategy to be provided by all – parents, caregivers ‐ to enable positive growth and development.”
+> *   Recognises the provision of ‘opportunities for active play as a universal strategy to be provided by all – parents, caregivers ‐ to enable positive growth and development.’
 >
 > **The National Integrated Early Childhood Development Policy**
 >